Mishieck/img/README.md

 # img

-A bash script for precesing multiple images at a time using FFmpeg.
+A bash script for precesing multiple images at once using FFmpeg.

 ## Usage